lutorm/N132EA/Operations.md

 ## Pilot Requirements

 1. Only members may act as Pilot In Command (PIC) of the aircraft.
-The only exception is dual instruction of members by non-member Certified Flight Instructors listed below.
+The only exception is dual instruction of members by approved non-member Certified Flight Instructors listed below.
 1. Members who are CFI's may only instruct other members in the aircraft.
 1. No one may act as PIC unless they are named in the aircraft insurance policy.
 1. No one may operate an aircraft unless they can legally do so under the FARs.
-1. Aircraft may only be operated under Part 91 and will not be used for air taxi, charter, or other commercial purposes.
+1. Aircraft may only be operated under Part 91 and may not be used for air taxi, charter, or other commercial purposes.
-1. Members who have flown less than X hours in the past Y months in the airplane type need a checkride with a Do we want to require some sort of currency?
+1. Members who have not flown the airplane type in the past Y months need a checkride with an approved CFI before they may use the aircraft?

 #### Approved CFIs

-The following (non-member) CFIs are allowed to conduct dual instruction of members in LLC aircraft:
+In addition to CFIs who are members, the following (non-member) CFIs are allowed to conduct dual instruction of members in LLC aircraft:

 1. None